kschweiger/TDDIntroduction/markdown/advanced_topics.md

     os.remove.assert_called_once_with("filename.txt")
 ```

-With `mocker.patch` you tell pytest that `os.remove` should be replaces with a `Mock` object that can be used by test for assertions.
-The `Mock` object has the `assert_called_once_with` method, which can be used to check if the function was called and with what.
+With `mocker.patch` you tell pytest that `os.remove` should be replaced with a `Mock` object that can be used by during the test for assertions.
+The `Mock` object has the `assert_called_once_with` method which can be used to check if the function was called and with what.

-This is not necessarily useful in all cases but is supports a wide array of additional functionality.
+This method is not necessarily useful in all cases but the `Mock` object supports a wide array of additional functionality.
 Here are some examples:

 #### `return_value`